ltfschoen/zk/README.md

     * https://goerli.voyager.online/contract/0x046fe65fad329c740051c5ee0a54a8a1c46fb5a64854379cf2ca49ffe3e4cb94#readContract

 * Note: It is possible to deploy to a local network using Katana using `--rpc http://0.0.0.0:5050` instead of `--network goerli-1`
+    * Alternatively use Starknet Devnet https://github.com/0xSpaceShard/starknet-devnet/releases, where Seed 0 will ensure you to always work with the pregenerated accounts, accounts the number of accounts generated.
+Check more info on their subcommands here: https://0xspaceshard.github.io/starknet-devnet/docs/guide/run/
+        ```
+        brew install gmp
+        pip install starknet-devnet
+        starknet-devnet \
+            --accounts 3 \
+            --gas-price 250 \
+            --seed 0 \
+            --port 5050
+        ```
+    * Note: If encounter error can run in Docker container and expose relevant port
 * Note: It is possible to incorporate use of wallets Braavos and Argent X (see https://medium.com/starknet-edu/starkli-the-new-starknet-cli-86ea914a2933)

 ### Cairo Extension for Visual Studio Code